BrutalChopp/HRbook/README.md

 pip install python-telegram-bot==20.*
 ```

-2. Edit `config.py` and set your bot token and administrator Telegram IDs.
+2. Edit `config.py` and set your bot token and list of administrator Telegram IDs (integers).

 ## Usage